December 14, 2024

 In Spain we work many organizations to protect ourselves, what is certain is that the attacks are going to be increased because, in the end, it is an industry that generates a lot of money.
 And every time there will be more attacks.
 The question is to work to put the appropriate measures.
 We can never talk about 100% cybersecurity exists.
 Whoever tells us that is cheating us.
 We must work towards being a country and have more resilient businesses and citizens, that we get more protected from these attacks.
 Attacks will remain.
 Cybercrime is also a growing sector, but Spain has several organizations that work for security.
 And I think we can be calm.

-Copyright © 2024 by Cegesoft.net.
-All rights reserved.
+Copyright © All rights reserved. | Newsphere by AF themes.